Humboldt Forum: Sneak Peek

 Review: In the cloud: we tour Lavazza’s new Turin headquarters, Wallpaper*

-Nuvola Lavazza, the new headquarters of the eponymous Turin-based coffee company, opened on April 12.
-Nuvola Lavazza includes not only private office space, but also spaces dedicated to culture, education, and leisure, such as an archaeological park, a restaurant, and the Lavazza Museum, which was designed by RAA to showcase the heritage of the Lavazza company.
-Read the article.
+Nuvola Lavazza, the new headquarters of the eponymous Turin-based coffee company, opened on April 12, 2018.
+In addition to offices, Nuvola Lavazza includes spaces dedicated to culture, education, and leisure, such as an archaeological park, a restaurant, and the Lavazza Museum, which was designed by RAA to showcase the heritage of the Lavazza company.
+Read the review.

 Image: Andrea Martiradonna

 News: Art Fund Museum of the Year Finalist: Brooklands Museum